Zhuangpiao: Seals, overprints, and endorsements

 The names of various qianzhuang stamped on the reverse side of a Great Qing Treasure Note (大清寶鈔) banknote, such endorsements were common on zhuangpiao.

 Three kinds of stamps were used on Chinese banknotes including zhuangpiao, these were "seals", "overprints", and "endorsements".
 In general, seals were affixed by the issuing office or private bank.
 Overprints were added later after the banknote had already been placed into general circulation, overprints were the products of semi-officials who had some nominal form of authority the merchant class did not have.
-Endorsements represent acceptance of Chinese banknotes banknote as genuine and were generally placed on the reverse side (or blank side) of the banknote by the many qianzhuang (such as "cash shops", T'ien shops, and money changers) through whose hands they would pass.
+Endorsements represent acceptance of Chinese banknotes as genuine and were generally placed on the reverse side (or blank side) of the banknote by the many qianzhuang (such as "cash shops", T'ien shops, and money changers) through whose hands they would pass.
 The official seals which were placed on Qing dynasty era banknotes tended to serve a large variety of purposes.